kognifai/IoT/README.md

 - Monitor edge installations for intrusion attempts
 - Deploy storage, calculation and presentation capabilities at the Edge
-    - it is possible to deploy the same storage and presentation tools both in the cloud and at the edge -Reduce bandwith usage between edge locations and cloud due to the very efficient data compression methods used by Kognifai IoT Portal
+    - it is possible to deploy the same storage and presentation tools both in the cloud and at the edge
+- Reduce bandwith usage between edge locations and cloud due to the very efficient data compression methods used by the Kognifai IoT Platform.

 ## Part and Parcel of Kognifai IoT platform